ritvikbhatia/ipod-project/README.md

-Simulation of an actual Ipod.
+Simulation of an actual Ipod .
 <br>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).